mahendrameghwal/Netflix/README.md

 # Netflix Clone

-## Netflix Clone Screenshot

-### `This is a Netflix clone built with React, using other technologies such as:`
+### This is a Netflix clone built with React, using other technologies such as:

+- React js
 - React Router for navigation
 - Axios for making HTTP requests
 - Sass for styling
 - TMDB api for getting data from server

-Table of Contents
+- Firesbase for  user authentication

 Getting started
-Features
-Screenshots
-Technologies used
-Contributing
-License
-Getting started

 ## To get started with this project, you can follow these steps:

-Clone this repository to your local machine using` git clone`.
+Clone this repository to your local machine using`git clone`.
 Install the dependencies by running `npm install` or `yarn install`.
 Start the development server by running `npm start` or `yarn start`.